 The Knights of Revery, Sir Pomp & Sir Psycho et al, have been inhabiting and supporting dreams since and on into and ever forward and back through the swinging doors of Time, in other words, for many a jiffy (see units of time), in other, other words, for precisely 3.1 teraannums.
 Mmm.
 Nummy num teraannums.

-It was only in May of 12011 (see Holocene Calendar) that Sir Pomp & Sir Psycho were first requested by the Queen of Dreams to venture into the Realms of Reality and channel themselves through Daniel Smith and Robert Edward Earl Hickling to take whole, unified constellations of people and their familiars and unfamiliars back into the Realm of Dreams in order to rely on each other as we are in this together as we seek answers for our deepest questions and widest titillations.
+It was only in May of 12011 (see Holocene Calendar) that Sir Pomp & Sir Psycho were first requested by the Queen of Dreams to venture into the Realms of Reality and channel themselves through Daniel Smith and Robert Wyald to take whole, unified constellations of people and their familiars and unfamiliars back into the Realm of Dreams in order to rely on each other as we are in this together as we seek answers for our deepest questions and widest titillations.

 In February of 12012 the inimitable Brian Matthew Livingston took over in channeling Sir Psycho for Daniel Smith—who is quite busy right now raising unicorns and looking after the ancient ones.
 And here we are…